LiaoWenzhe/LiaoWenzhe/README.md

 💬 News:

-Feb 2021: 🎉 I won the first prize of Zhejiang Mobile SRE Competition
+Feb 2021: 🎉 I won the first prize of Zhejiang Mobile SRE Competition and  the 3nd place of data mining competition in Nokia China.

 Feb 2019: 🎉 I won the 2nd place of data mining competition in Nokia China.